bogdan-szabo-sociomantic/ocean-1/README.rst

 New Features
 ^^^^^^^^^^^^

+``ocean.util.container.map.FileSerializer``
+  Files are now written compressed (with the Zlib algorithm).
+Can still read old uncompressed maps.

 ``ocean.util.ClassFiller``
   A new config property struct wrapper was added that makes sure that the config value is within a certain set of values: